Freedy-FR/CI-P1-Antiquity-Decor/README.md

 ## Validation

-The W3C Markup Validation Service was used to validate the HTML url of the deployed website and the code by direct input.<br>
-All pages pass with no errors no warnings to show.

 ### HTML Validation

+The W3C Markup Validation Service was used to validate the HTML URL of the deployed website and the code by direct input.<br>
+All pages passed with no errors no warnings to show.

 <details><summary>Home</summary>
 <img src="docs/validation/home-url.webp">